AnnaCate/plantr/README.md

 - Refactor so that the array state of garden plants are in a parent element and passed to both `Garden` and `HomePage`, rather than called separately
 - Re-organize folders
 - Split `index.css` into component-specific files
-- Rename mongo database, and update `README` accordingly.
 - Move Hardiness Info Modal to its own component
+- Allow user to edit email and username in `Profile`

 ## Author